rackerlabs/design-system/_component_design/help-beacon.md

 layout: component
 category: Components
 usage: >
-  The beacon can be used to identify the location of products or features in the control panel.
-It can also be used to indicate advanced functionality to existing features
+  A help beacon is an animation that attracts a user's attention to a new feature or advanced functionality in a control panel.
+A help beacon disappears after a user clicks it.
 preview-image: preview-images/help-beacon.svg
 status: stable
 resource: true